mtiller/recon/docs/SPEC.md

 There are really two aspects to each `recon` format.
-The first is the structure of the file (where different pieces of information reside in the file, something we'll discuss in Section \ref{sec:spec}) and the other is how the actual data is represented.
+The first is the structure of the file (where different pieces of information reside in the file, something we'll discuss in [the specification](#specification) and the other is how the actual data is represented.

 Obviously, the data is represented as individual bytes.
 So we must define the process by which multi-byte pieces of information